Dialogs inform users about a specific task and may contain critical information, require decisions, or involve multiple tasks.

 - Alerts are urgent interruptions that inform about a situation and require acknowledgement.

 - Simple menus display options for list items, whereas simple dialogs can provide details or actions about a list item.

 - Confirmation dialogs require users to explicitly confirm a choice.

-Dialogs should never be obscured by other elements or appear partially on screen.
-Dialogs always retain focus until dismissed or a required action has been taken, such as choosing a setting.
+Dialogs should never be obscured, either by other elements or the screen edge.
+Dialogs always retain focus until dismissed or a required action has been taken.

 Full-screen dialogs are best suited to complex tasks, or require an input method editor, as they group a series of tasks together before they can be saved.